isaachinman/abroadwith-frontend/docs/assets/images.md

 # Images

 This project uses webpack in a relatively conservative way - only for the management of css/scss and JavaScript.
-Using webpack to manage images is not a good idea.
+Using webpack to manage images is not a good idea (in my opinion/experience).

-### Methodology
+## Methodology

 Images are stored in S3 buckets, one for integration, one for production.